 It’s tax filing time.
-I’ve been fielding a lot of questions on my two popular articles about the backdoor Roth (if you are not familiar with it please read these first):
+I’ve been fielding a lot of questions on my articles about the backdoor Roth (if you are not familiar with it please read these first):

-For example they contributed $5,000 to traditional IRA for 2012 in 2013 and then converted it to Roth in 2013.
-They are planning to contribute $5,500 for 2013, again in 2014 before April 15, before converting it to Roth.
+For example, they contributed to the traditional IRA for the previous year between January 1 and April 15 and then converted it to Roth.
+They are planning to contribute for the current year, again in the following year before April 15, before converting it to Roth.
 Although it’s OK to do so, it just gets very confusing at tax time when they do it this way.

-The tax law requires that you report your traditional IRA contribution *for* that year and your converting to Roth *in* that year.
+The tax law requires that you report your traditional IRA contribution *for* that year and your converting to Roth *during* that year.

 The easy way to do it is to contribute for the current year rather than waiting until the following year.
-Contribute for 2013 in 2013 and convert in 2013.
-Contribute for 2014 in 2014 and convert in 2014.
+Contribute for year X in year X and convert in year X. Contribute for year X+1 in year X+1 and convert in year X+1.
 This way will be clean and neat.
 Both the contribution and the conversion go on the same tax return.
 You don’t carry over anything from one year to the next or wait until the following year to finish it off.

 The Form 8606 when you are doing it the easy way looks like this:

 If you are doing backdoor Roth, please do yourself a big favor and do it the easy way.
 Contribute for the current year and convert it in the same year.
-Contribute for 2014 in 2014 and convert in 2014.
-Don’t wait until the following year.
+Contribute for year X in year X and convert during year X. Don’t wait until the following year.
 Otherwise you just confuse yourself at tax time.